 Gift cards are incredibly popular and during the pandemic their usage soared.
 The second half of 2020 saw a 117% rise, according to KPMG.
 And gift cards can offer big benefits for business owners, too.
 A study by First Data US:FDC found that 74% of consumers spent an average of £41 on top of the original gift card value when spending it.
 You can even work out the average additional sales from gift cards for your specific business with the tool on our site.

-So whether you’re a retail store owner, a personal trainer, or just opening a restaurant gift cards are a great way to connect with your customers and offer a simple, effective way for them to give their favorite thing — your business.
+Whether you’re a retail store owner, a personal trainer, or opening a restaurant gift cards are a great way to connect with your customers and offer a simple, effective way for them to give their favourite thing — your business.

 But there’s more to gift cards than just setting them on your counter (although making them visible is important).
 The more creative you get with your gift card marketing, the more return you’ll see from them.

 Here are a few ways you can up your gift card game: